hnginternship5/feetracker/README.md

 # Getting Started

 1. Fork the repository, clone it.
-2. cd (change directory) into the project folder i.e remote_job_alert.
+2. cd (change directory) into the project folder i.e Fees-tracker.
 3. Run `npm install` (on your terminal) to install the dependencies.
 4. Run `npm start` (on your terminal) to run the project.
 5. Go to your browser `localhost:5000` to view the project.